monash-emu/AuTuMN/README.md

 python -m apps db fetch
 ```

+You will need to ensure that the latest date in all user-specified mixing data params is greater than or equal to the most recent Google Mobility date.

 To rebuild the database with new data, run:

 ```bash
 python -m apps db build --force
 ```

+Once you are satisfied that all your models work again (run the tests), commit your changes and push up:

+- The updated CSV files
+- The updated `input-hash.txt` file
+- Any required changes to model parameters (eg. dynamic mixing dates)

 ## AWS calibration